vdavios/indoor-positioning-app/README.md

 # indoor-positioning-app
-An indoor positioning app for MoCIOT.
+An indoor positioning app for MoCIOT ae.